The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 • Many more…

 This trend was especially the case in 2021 as many who are in a fixed-rate mortgage in the 3% range were faced with cost-prohibitive penalties in the $10,000’s to break their higher-rate mortgage.
-This was not the case for those in a variable rate mortgage, and this kind of variable rate flexibility could certainly come into play again in 2023-2024 as fixed rates may decrease notably.
+This was not the case for those in a variable rate mortgage, and this kind of variable rate flexibility could certainly come into play again in 2024-2026 if fixed rates decrease more than expected.

 While a detailed discussion of penalty details is beyond the scope of this article, the point is that most variable rate mortgages (the mortgage products without high penalty fine print) will only ever charge 3 months interest penalty if you end up breaking the mortgage.
 The 3 month interest penalty is far lower – often to the tune of thousands of dollars lower than comparable fixed rate mortgage penalties.